jonathanlin0/lloydgpt-data/data/main.md

 The IHC and VPSA will choose between the remaining choices in a closed meeting.

+## Lloyd Rotation Data

+The events in Lloyd are as follows:
+Lloyd goes on three big trips throughout the year.
+Camping trip is in the fall, ski trip is in the winter and beach trip is in the spring.
+This fall, camping trip is the night of October 14th.
+Ski trip is a 2 night trip to Mammoth in early January.
+Many Lloydies ski, while others explore the surrounding towns and activities, including shopping, mini golf, bowling and hot springs.

+Lloyd llights is an event which occurs in November in which Lloydies climb to the top of caltech hall and drape down giant bright lights spelling Lloyd on the tower.
+The Lloyd Llights illuminate the olive walk throughout the entire holiday season🎉

+Alley Ollympics is an event in which the alleys compete against each other in various games and challenges in order to win a prize.
+Alleys also can do 1 on 1 alley competitions in which the winning alley will often take the losing alley’s alley item.

+There are also many other fun smaller events that Lloyd puts on that are TOP SECRET, so I can’t tell you about those just yet.
+The Lloyd rotation event is:
+Lloyd will be hosting Capture the Flag and Milkshakes on Saturday night, September 23rd from 11:59pm to 1:59am.
+Be sure to pull up for a super fun game of capture the flag and delicious homemade milkshakes!!

+The Lloyd Lunch/Dinner Schedule for Rotation:
+Rotation Dinner on Wednesday 9/20, and reception at 6:00 pm and dinner time at 6:30 pm.
+Rotation Dinner on Thursday 9/21, and reception at 6:00 pm and dinner time at 6:30 pm.
+Rotation Dinner on Friday 9/22, and reception at 6:00 pm and dinner time at 6:30 pm.
+Rotation Lunch on Saturday 9/23, and reception at 1:15 pm and lunch time at 1:45 pm.
+Rotation Dinner on Saturday 9/23, and reception at 5:45 pm and dinner time at 6:15 pm.
+Rotation Lunch on Sunday 9/24, and reception at 1:15 pm and lunch time at 1:45 pm.
+Rotation Dinner on Sunday 9/24, and reception at 6:00 pm and dinner time at 6:30 pm.
+Rotation Dinner on Monday 9/25, and reception at 6:15 pm and dinner time at 6:45 pm.
+Rotation Dinner on Tuesday 9/26, and reception at 6:15 pm and dinner time at 6:45 pm.
+Rotation Dinner on Wednesday 9/27, and reception at 6:15 pm and dinner time at 6:45 pm.

+House rankings are due by 10:00 pm on Wednesday, September 27th.
+Make sure to get them in on time!

+Rotating students will learn of their new houses when the cannon fires at 5:00pm on Saturday, September 30th.

+There are seven alleys in Lloyd: Tropic, Inferno, Valhalla, Purple, Kaos, VI, and Fingals.
+There is another alley next to Valhalla named Dead alley, which is home to the Llibrary and the Shed.
+Some common things that Lloydies do for fun are:

+Lloyd is a very diverse house with people who have every interest.
+Lloydies commonly will gather to watch all types of movies and shows in the shed, our own little movie room.
+Lloydies play lots of pool, ping pong, chess/bughouse and Nintendo switch games such as Super Smash Bros and more.
+We have people playing these games at all levels, from beginners to people competing in national competitions.
+One Lloydie even developed an elo ranking system for the more competitive ping pong players in the house, and ‘Elo Nights’ and ping pong tournaments are common.
+Many Lloydies are on the Caltech varsity sports teams, and even more enjoy playing in recreational leagues and interhouse sports.
+In fact, the Sunday league soccer team Beaver Ballers FC was founded by a group of Lloydies.
+Lloydies love to hang out in common areas such as lower crotch, commonly called LC.

+Lloyd house dinners rules are as follows:
+Lloyd dinners are waited.
+If you would like more of a food item or drink simply raise your glass/plate and a waiter will come by.
+For drinks, waiters can make any drink you could possibly ask for.
+For example, a ‘rainbow road’ is a common drink request.
+Students can throw dry bread if they are given permission to do so from a waiter.
+Students can not throw any other food or drink, and if they do they may be kicked out of dinner.
+Students may not hit any waiters with bread that they are throwing.
+If any Lloydies are caught breaking the dinner rules, they will be on the list to be floated.
+Rotating students can not be floated, so if they break the rules, the Lloydie sitting to their left will be placed on the list to be floated.
+Being floated is a completely opt-in decision, and any student can choose to not be floated on any given day, regardless of the list.

+Lloyd house was founded in 1960 and is named after Ralph B. Lloyd and Lulu Hull Lloyd.
+The house color is gold, and its motto is “I llive and die for those I llove”.
+Lloydies commonly put double ls on the names of things.
+For example, the Lloyd library is called the Llibrary, the lounge is called the llounge etc.

+Lloyd house has 41 rooms, all of which are doubles.
+The majority of rooms have beds which are lofted, in which the beds are lifted into the air in order to create more rooms for desks and couches.
+Lloyd house is the only house which can boast that every room comes with a couch.
+There are 6 bathrooms in Lloyd house, a men’s, women’s and gender neutral bathroom is on each floor.
+Lloyd house is two stories, and is conveniently shaped like an L so you can never get lost.

+The laundry room is in the basement of Lloyd house, in the passageways which connect all of the north houses.
+This laundry room is shared with the other north houses, Page and Venerable.

+The shed is a movie room on the first floor of Lloyd in dead alley.
+Lloydies commonly use this room to host watch parties of movies, tv shows, sports games, and more!

+When it is a lloydie’s birthday, the LASR of the lloydie will run around the house screaming “BIRTHDAY IN LC”.
+Then, lloydies will congregate in LC, where the birthday person is sitting, and they will wish the birthday person a “HAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA AAAAAAAAAAAAAAAAAAAAAAAAAAApy Birthday” and everybody will eat a cake.
+Every Thursday at house dinner, Rant Night happens.
+In this, lloydies are given the free reign to rant to their fellow lloydies about their day/week/year/life to get all of that stress out.
+Lloydcoin is the premier cryptocurrency on the market, soon to overtake bitcoin as the future of all of crypto🤑

+Lloyd is a north house, along with Page and Venerable.
+For support in all of the houses, there are Peer Advocates (PAs), student leaders who are trained in listening skills and addressing mental health issues, Health Advocates (Health Ads), student leaders who are trained in mental and physical health, including emergency first aid, Title IX Advocates (Title IX Ads), student leaders who are trained in addressing and helping students through title IX situations.

+In Lloyd specifically, there are also Lloyd Alley Support Representatives (LASRs).
+A LASR is a designated upperclassman that any member of the alley can go to for support, guidance, information, or a general friendly face in a new environment.
+Additionally, many social activities in Lloyd are run on an alley by alley basis, and are thus run by the LASRs as well.

+The Lloyd House instagram is @house.lloyd and the Lloyd House website is lloyd.caltech.edu

 ## Personal data about people

 Jonathan Lin is a rising sophomore at Caltech studying Computer Science.
 He is originally from Texas.